scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 Even though the community was initiated by [Scicloj](https://scicloj.github.io/) -- a community for data science in Clojure -- this study community is not focused on any single technology or programming language.
 Rather, it is open to people of diverse technical backgrounds and will continually seek dialogue and mutual inspiration across languages and technologies.

-As of August 2024, we are planning to renew the meetings after a break of a few months.
+As of November 2024, we are planning to renew the meetings after a break of a few months.

 ## Goal